• home

 Location : Hiroshima

-Time to leave Takayama and travel by express train and shinkansen (approximately 5 hours) to Hiroshima.
-Depending on arrival times, we will either visit Hiroshima’s Peace Park this afternoon or tomorrow morning.
+Travel by express train and shinkansen to Hiroshima today.
+Depending on what time you arrive today, you may visit Hiroshima’s Peace Park this afternoon or tomorrow morning.
 The Genbaku (A-Bomb) Dome and Peace Memorial Museum stand testament to the fateful day in August 1945 when Hiroshima was chosen as target for the first ever wartime use of the atomic bomb.
 The dome was just metres from where the bomb detonated so it was able to retain its shape and the fact that it looks almost exactly as it did after the bombing has made it an enduring symbol of peace.
 The memorial park serves the same purpose, and has museums, memorials and monuments dedicated to the memory of victims.
-This evening, maybe try one of the city’s signature dishes for dinner – okonomiyaki, a savoury pancake of egg, cabbage, soba noodles, and meat or seafood.
-Our accommodation tonight will either be a simple ryokan or hotel.
+This evening, head out with your leader for one of the city’s signature dishes for dinner – okonomiyaki (a savoury pancake of egg, cabbage, soba noodles and meat or seafood).

 Day :9